TMahls/PuzzleSandbox/IncompleteCubes/README.md

 A bit hard to convey in ASCII but overall-- it's more thorough to map our edges, and have each incomplete cube be an array of edges (1-12).

 Additionally, we know we'll have between 3 and 11 edges.
-12 would be complete, and 2 or 1 edge can't make a 3-D shape.
+12 would be complete, and 2 or 1 connected edges can't make a 3-D shape.

 ### Edge numbering